behardja/a2ui_omni/README.md

-- **A GE Authorization Resource (OAuth) is required.** A "Custom agent via A2A" registration must have an `authorizationConfig.agentAuthorization` or GE blocks invocation entirely (chat shows "Something went wrong" and no request reaches the agent).
-This means: an OAuth 2.0 client + a Discovery Engine authorization resource, attached to the registration.
+- **A GE Authorization Resource (OAuth) is required.** A "Custom agent via A2A" registration must have an `authorizationConfig.agentAuthorization` or GE blocks invocation entirely.
+This includes an OAuth 2.0 client + a Discovery Engine authorization resource, attached to the registration.
 - **Signed-URL permission for images.** The deployed runtime SA must be able to mint V4 signed GCS URLs (`roles/iam.serviceAccountTokenCreator` on itself); the agent runs as the compute SA for this (`deploy.py` sets `service_account`).
-- **A2UI version:** GE currently renders **v0.8** only (this branch targets it);
+- **A2UI version:** GE currently renders **v0.8**
-  see the note at the top.

 ## Future Work

-- Surface the settings panel (creative direction, threshold, attempts) natively in the GE flow, since GE has no local shell.
+- Surface the settings panel (creative direction, threshold, attempts) natively in the GE flow
-- Add video generation/evaluation (Veo), as in `product-fidelity-eval`.
+- Add video generation/evaluation (Omni/Veo), similar to `product-fidelity-eval`.
 - Add a lifecycle rule or cleanup for accumulated candidate images in the GCS bucket.
-- Adopt A2UI v0.9 for GE once GE GA supports it (merge from `v0.9_a2ui`).

 ## Reference